 Make sure to frame your questions in such a way that they reflect your members’ experiences but also answer key questions your association has about specific operating practices.
 For example, here are a few questions that invite members to discuss their personal concerns while providing feedback on overall engagement practices:

-• Have you experienced any barriers towards participating in events or activities?
+- Have you experienced any barriers to participating in events or activities?

-While there is no need to make every change your members suggest, identifying positives and negatives that several members mention can help put your association on the right track towards creating a better and more engaging experience overall.
+While you do not need to implement every change your members suggest, identifying the positives and negatives that several members mention can help put your association on the right track toward creating a better and more engaging overall experience.

 Your association allows your members to grow and explore new opportunities.
 Understanding what engages your current members can help improve your overall retention and help attract new members by promising interactions with a thriving community of professionals.